leannhuang/voice-control-inventory-management/README.md

 ## Steps

-1. Config an Azure SQL Server Database transaction database
+1. Refence to create an [Azure SQL Server Database](https://ms.portal.azure.com/#create/Microsoft.AzureSQL)
 2. Visit the [azure-functions folder](https://github.com/leannhuang/voice-control-inventory-management/tree/main/azure-functions) to config Azure function
 3. Visit the [custom commands folder](https://github.com/leannhuang/smart-plug-with-custom-commands/tree/main/custom-commands) to complete setting up the custom commands of the smart stock (Note down the `Application ID`, `Speech resource key`, and `region`)
 4. Create a file named `.env` in this folder based on `envtemplate`.
 Provide values for all variables.